 Never strength train in bare feet.
 Always wear gym shoes.
 Wear gloves to prevent your hands from becoming rough and callused and to improve your grip.

 Before beginning a strength session, take the time to warm up your body.
 For example, walk on a treadmill for 5-10 minutes to increase blood flow to your muscles.
 Next, do some gentle stretching.

 Start with light weights that you can lift comfortably for 8-12 repetitions.
 Increase the weight gradually to the next set of weights.
 This goes for experienced exercisers, too, who have spent several weeks away from strength training.
 Get back into your routine slowly.

-For example, think two counts up and four counts down.
+For example, think 2 counts up and 4 counts down.

 Know which muscles should be working and which muscles should be stabilizing your body.
 Also, identify the correct range of motion for each exercise.
 In a lunge, for example, know whether you should take a small step or a giant step.